About the weekend

 DrupalCamp London brings together hundreds of people from across the globe who use, develop, design, and support the Drupal platform.
 It’s a chance for Drupalers from all backgrounds to meet, discuss, and engage in the Drupal community and project.

-Over the weekend we have 3 Keynote speakers, a choice of over 40 sessions to attend, BoFs (Birds of a Feather) talks, Sprints, hot lunch provided (both days), and a Saturday social.
+Over the weekend we have 3 Keynote speakers, a choice of over 40 sessions to attend, BoFs (Birds of a Feather) talks, Sprints, improved lunch provided (both days), and a Saturday social.
 With all the activity there is something for everyone to get involved in.
+You can see the full schedule of sessions online.

 The event is held at City, University of London on Saturday the 3rd and Sunday the 4th March 2018.
 Reception and breakfast from 8am with our first keynote speaker at 9am.
 A full schedule of times and speakers, and sessions will follow.